Shark Tank Economics: The Ultimate Classroom Simulation Activity

 🛒 Ready to Jump In the Tank?

-I’ve bundled everything into a classroom-ready resource on Teachers Pay Teachers and also available right here on my site.
+I’ve bundled everything into a classroom-ready resource on Teachers Pay Teachers and also available right here on the Mister Harms Store.
 It includes:

 • Teacher directions